The equivariant K-theory of a cohomogeneity-one action: Restrictions of representation rings

 The exact sequences of representation rings resulting from the first two rows of (\ref{eq:abelianization}) split by \Cref{thm:Hodgkinplus}.
-These splittings are not natural, but since $RK' \lt RH'$ is an isomorphism, we can choose the liftings compatibly so that the following diagram commutes: \quation{ } Since $RK\ab \lt RH\ab$ is induced by the inclusion $H\ab \longinc K\ab$ of a codimension-1 subtorus and injections of tori admit retractions, we have $RK\ab \iso RH\ab \ox R(K\ab/H\ab) \iso RH\ab[t^{\pm 1}]$ and the result follows. \epf
+These splittings are not natural, but since $RK' \lt RH'$ is an isomorphism, we can choose the liftings compatibly so that the following diagram commutes: \quation{ } Since $RK\ab \lt RH\ab$ is induced by the inclusion $H\ab \longinc K\ab$ of a codimension-$1$ subtorus and monomorphisms between tori admit retractions, we have $RK\ab \iso RH\ab \ox R(K\ab/H\ab) \iso RH\ab[t^{\pm 1}]$ and the result follows. \epf

 \bprop Let $H \leq K$ be connected, compact Lie groups such that $K/H$ is a sphere of odd dimension $3$ or more and $RK'$ is a polynomial ring.
 Then $RK \lt RH$ is a surjection and if a subgroup of $K$ surjecting on the image of $K \lt \Homeo K/H$ is simply-connected, then $RK \lt RH$ can be written as